davi-cruz/Security/MDC/MDC-Shield/README.md

   - Now, in the AWS Portal, go to your organization and then navigate to IAM
   - If this is your first time integrating a Azure AD Solution to AWS IAM, you'll need to create a Identity provider.
 You can use the Cloud Formation template `CF-MicrosoftEntra-OIDC.yaml` available in the `MDC-Shield-AWS` folder in this repository.
   - After this deployment, be sure that the Main Application URI/URN is included in the valid audiences for the Identity Provider as below.
-If not, just include it and save the changes as it was created, without the `/.default` suffix.
+If not, just include it manually and save the changes as it was created, without the `/.default` suffix, or update the used template to include it.

   ![Including Audiences to AWS IAM Identity Provider](images/mdc-shield-aws-oidc.png)